core-wg/senml-spec/draft-jennings-core-senml-02.md

   having to repeat its identifier on every measurement.

 Units
 : Units for a measurement value.
+Optional.

 Value
 : Value of the entry.